kubernetes/enhancements/keps/sig-autoscaling/0001-container-resource-autoscaling.md

 2. The `ResourceMetricSource` should be aliased to `PodResourceMetricSource`.
 It will work exactly as the original.
 The aliasing is done for the sake of consistency.
-Correspondingly, the `type` field for the metric source should be extended support both `ContainerResource` and `PodResource` as values.
+Correspondingly, the `type` field for the metric source should be extended to support both `ContainerResource` and `PodResource` as values.

 ### User Stories